On-Farm Research Trials

 Top Notch Farming Trials Overview

+By investing in research applicable at the farm level, SaskOilseeds emphasizes its commitment to growing producer prosperity.
 The goal of our program is to actively seek input from farmers and agronomists to shape future projects, and cultivate a collaborative network between SaskOilseeds, farmers, agronomists, and research specialists.
 We recruit cooperators each year prior to seeding.
 If at any time you have an idea for a future research project, please contact SaskOilseeds to let us know.

 Why Participate in On-Farm Research?